 Community and Family Services

-Supports individuals in seeking valued and active participation in integrated activities that build on the individual’s interests, preferences, gifts, and strengths while reflecting the person’s goals with regard to community involvement and membership.
+This program supports individuals in seeking valued and active participation in integrated activities that build on the individual’s interests, preferences, gifts, and strengths while reflecting the person’s goals with regard to community involvement and membership.

 FPSS provides a structured, strength-based relationship between a Family Peer Advocate (FPA) and the parent/family member/caregiver for the benefit of the individual.

-Complex skills development includes but is not limited to domestic and home maintenance, budgeting, money management, and using public transportation.
+Complex skills development includes, but is not limited to: domestic and home maintenance; budgeting; money management; and using public transportation.

 Respite services support individuals while providing relief for the family/caretakers.

-Respite services can be provided in the individual’s home or community and include recreational or educational activities.
+Respite services can be provided in the individual’s home or community and may include recreational or educational activities.

 Dedicated Team